COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Female Proximal Urethral Cancer

-To increase the resectability rate of gross tumor and decrease local recurrence, in an effort to shrink tumor margins, it is reasonable to recommend adjunctive, preoperative, radiation therapy.
+In an effort to shrink tumor margins, increase the resectability rate of gross tumor, and decrease local recurrence, adjunctive preoperative radiation therapy is a reasonable option.
 Pelvic lymphadenectomy is performed concomitantly.
-Ipsilateral inguinal node dissection is indicated only if biopsy specimens of ipsilateral palpable adenopathy are positive on frozen section.
+Ipsilateral inguinal lymph node dissection is indicated only if biopsy specimens of ipsilateral palpable adenopathy are positive on a frozen section.
 For tumors that do not exceed 2 cm in greatest dimension, radiation alone, nonexenterative surgery alone, or a combination of the two may be sufficient to provide an excellent outcome.

 It is reasonable to consider removal of part of the pubic symphysis and the inferior pubic rami to maximize the surgical margin and reduce local recurrence.
 The perineal closure and vaginal reconstruction can be accomplished with the use of myocutaneous flaps.

 The prognosis of female urethral cancer is related to the size of the lesion at presentation.
-For lesions less than 2 cm in diameter, a 60% 5-year survival can be anticipated; for those greater than 4 cm in diameter, the 5-year survival falls to 13%.
+For lesions smaller than 2 cm in diameter, a 60% 5-year survival rate can be anticipated; for those larger than 4 cm in diameter, the 5-year survival rate falls to 13%.